LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-721.md

 The above contract has already been verified, so you should be able to view your version on a block explorer already.
 For the remainder of this guide, we'll walk through how to verify your contract with Remix on the Lisk Sepolia Testnet.

-You can apply the same steps for verifying a contract on Lisk Mainnet, just use https://blockscout.lisk.com instead of https://sepolia-blockscout.lisk.com in step 2.
+You can apply the same steps for verifying a contract on Lisk Mainnet, in case you deployed it there in the previous step, just use https://blockscout.lisk.com instead of https://sepolia-blockscout.lisk.com in step 2.

   - In Remix, rightlick on the contract you wish to verify and select `Flatten`.
   This will create a new file `MyNFT_flattened.sol`.